 The organisers have half an eye on the show they put on for the thousands who line the route, and for the telly and Twitterfeed.
 Pride leaves a dreadful carbon footprint; the litter is indescribable.

 After the march the entire LGBT community is choked into the square mile of Soho, rather than having a proper space in whcih to go.
 I try to thrust through the crowd and it’s scary.
 There’s an accident waiting to happen here.
 The only solution is to go back to Hyde Park, as was done in 1972 to 1979.

 But there is still nothing like the feeling that you own the streets of London; that you share them with your sisters and brothers in their thousands.
 The Pride March, Carnival or Parade - it’s yours to choose ’ is the spine of the LGBT year.
 It gives me a sense of who I am and where I belong, to carry through the rest of the year.

 Every two years there is a new generation of young LGBT+ people, who also need that empowerment.
 Not to mention the many thousands in countries like Poland and Turkey and Nigeria who will see the Pride images in the ether and draw inspiration from them.

-Now 47 years on, I’ll be there on 6 July, sensibly dressed on the bus of Opening Doors London, the charity for older LGBT+ people.
+Now 47 years on, I was there on 6 July, sensibly dressed on the bus of Opening Doors London, the charity for older LGBT+ people.

-I’ve pulled out the megaphone and I’m practising the slogans: “We are the people who fought to make Pride possible”; “We are the people your grandparents were warned against”.
+I pulled out the megaphone to shout the slogans: “We are the people who fought to make Pride possible”; “We are the people your grandparents were warned against”.